AMLS-PRG/AtomML-Course/module-5/01-Preparing-training-data/README.md

 ##################################Liquid Si - MD simulations with another force field##################################

-We can now extract configurations from this trajectory and create input files to perform DFT calculations with the python script `get_configurations.py` which reads:
+We can now extract configurations from MD simulations trajectory and create input files to perform DFT calculations with the python script `get_configurations.py` which reads:
 ```python
 import numpy as np
 import ase.io